 Ending an affair and healing won’t happen overnight.
 You’ll grieve the breakup because you love him.
 You’ll regret letting him go.
 You’ll wish you were back together, and you’ll cry yourself to sleep at night.
 But, you will heal and move on!
 You will be proud of yourself that you had the courage and dignity to end this affair, and you will find someone who treats you with respect and love.

 Protect yourself from his texts, phone calls, Facebook popups, emails, Facetime prompts, Tweets, blog comments, or notes at work.
 You’re just setting yourself up to be drawn back into cheating.
 Don’t let him con his way back into your life – this is one of the times you can’t be friends with your ex.
-It may seem cruel to both you and him, but it’s the best way to stop dating married men.
-Rip off that band-aid, and leave him alone.
-Trust yourself, that you know this is when to end a relationship.
+It may seem cruel to both you and him, but it’s the best way to stop dating a married man.

 After you end the affair, you need to refresh your life.
 The reader who commented on my “how to stop dating a married man” article needs to decide if she wants to continue living in an empty marriage, or if she should start over.
 She needs to start finding her identity in healthier, more respectable ways.
 She needs to change her life, and reconnect with herself.